Lilienfeld Abbey Hiking - Muckenkogel & Klosteralm

 By the way: Do you already know the hiking opportunities on the Lofer Alm in the Salzburg region?
 Or have you already been to Admont Abbey in Styria?

-We would like to thank Klösterreich for inviting us to go hiking at Lilienfeld Abbey.
+We would definitely like to thank Klösterreich for inviting us to hike at Lilienfeld Abbey.

 You are also looking for more Travel tips to monasteries?
-You will find it under this link.
-Discover others too Slow Travel Tips.
+You will find what you are looking for at this link.
+Also discover others Slow Travel Tips.

-Text hiking at Lilienfeld Abbey: © Copyright Monika Fuchs, TravelWorldOnline
+Text hiking at Lilienfeld Abbey: © Copyright Monika Fuchs and TravelWorldOnline